1990–91 Guatemalan general election

 General elections were held in Guatemala on 11 November 1990. with a second round of the presidential election held on 6 January 1991.
-The presidential election resulted in a victory for Jorge Antonio Elías of the Solidarity Action Movement, whilst the National Centre Union won the Congressional elections.
+The presidential election resulted in a victory for Jorge Serrano Elías of the Solidarity Action Movement, whilst the National Centre Union won the Congressional elections.
 Voter turnout was 56.4% in the elections on 11 November 1990 and 45.2% in the elections on 6 January 1991.